aws-samples/aws-serverless-saas-layers/Lab2/README.md

 order by timestamp
 ```

-You have now completed Lab2.
+You have now completed Lab 2.

 [Continue to Lab 3](../Lab3/README.md)